vb64/vb64.github.io/cv/en/python.md

 - Testing: pytest, pylint, flake8
 - i18n: gettext, python-babel
 - CI/CD: make, PyPi, Github Workflows, Bitbucket Pipelines
-- Databases: Google App Engine Datastore, PostgreSQL, MS SQL Server, MySQL
+- Databases: GoogleAppEngine Datastore, PostgreSQL, MySQL

 ## Experience

+### 06/2018 – to date, Chief Specialist, «Giproniigaz», RF Saratov

+Tasks, responsibilities and technology stack as in the previous work.

-### 06/2018 – to date, Chief Specialist, «Gazprom orgenergogaz» branch office «Saratovorgdiagnostika», RF Saratov
+### 06/2018 – 06/2022, Chief Specialist, «Gazprom orgenergogaz» branch office «Saratovorgdiagnostika», RF Saratov

 - Development of an app for creating technical reports that the organization provides to its customers.
 - Development of a corporate system for planning and accounting for the performance of work under contracts with customers.